-1 POINT - for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below.

-3 POINTS - for applications that provide one or more of the following in addition to meeting the eligibility requirements:

-applications in 'core' areas (refer to Forestry Commission Scotland's Action for Capercaillie ), which include an associated forest plan or management plan, with capercaillie as a clear management objective.
-The plan must describe how you propose to maintain and increase suitable habitats and be supported by the capercaillie project officer applications in areas designated as Special Protection Areas (SPA) for capercaillie (refer to Forestry Commission Scotland's Action for Capercaillie)
+- 1 POINT for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below. - 3 POINTS for applications that provide one or more of the following in addition to meeting the eligibility requirements: - applications in 'core' areas (refer to the FCS Grants & Regulations FGS (2014-20) Eligibility/ Scoring Criteria folder in the Forestry Commission Scotland Map Viewer), which include an associated forest plan or management plan, with capercaillie as a clear management objective.
+The plan must describe how you propose to maintain and increase suitable habitats and be supported by the capercaillie project officer - 5 POINTS for applications that meet one of the three-point criteria above and the criteria below: - applications in areas designated as Special Protection Areas (SPA) for capercaillie (speak to your local woodland officer)